bbauska/zombiePolitics/README.md

 when they apply to college or for a scholarship or government grant, or try to enlist in the military or find employment.
 In some places, a criminal record may prevent them or their families from residing in publicly subsidized housing.
-In this era of zero tolerance, the con­ sequences of ch.ild or adolescent behaviors may long outlive students' teenage years.8
+In this era of zero tolerance, the con­ sequences of ch.ild or adolescent behaviors may long outlive students' teenage years.8</p>

-Where is the collective anger over the use of disciplinary policies that share a shameful and close aHinity to the legacy of segregated education, slavery, racial tar­ geting, the harsh and ruthless criminalization of poor white and minority youth, and pedagogies of punishment, all of which push young people out of school and into
+<p>Where is the collective anger over the use of disciplinary policies that share a
+shameful and close aHinity to the legacy of segregated education, slavery, racial tar­ geting, the harsh and ruthless criminalization of poor white and minority youth, and pedagogies of punishment, all of which push young people out of school and into